sauraen/zcamedit/README.md

 * Command has 5 points: Works as if it had 4 points
 * Command has 6 points: Works as if it had 5 points
 * Etc.

+This plugin will automatically add this second extra point at the end on export, and also automatically remove the extra point at the end on import unless the command has only four points.

 #### Frames interpolation